jakepeg/doo-coins/README.md

 > dfx deploy

+Start Gatsby

+> npm run develop

-Deploy canisters to the network
+or Deploy canisters to the network

+>

 Canister calls